NWChemEx/NWChemEx/docs/source/installation/building.rst

 To compile NWChemEx, some packages must be available on your system beforehand:

 #.
 A C++ compiler supporting the C++17 standard, currently we use gcc 9 (10.2 on Intel), clang has not been fully tested
 #.
-CMake, usually the latest version is the best to use, be aware that some Linux distributions (Ubuntu for example) are often behind on CMake versions in the default build
+CMake (>= 3.17), usually the latest version is the best to use, be aware that some Linux distributions (Ubuntu for example) are often behind on CMake versions in the default build
 #.
 BLAS/LAPACK/ScaLAPACK or standards equivalent libraries, partially tested options include OpenBlas, NetLib, Blis, FLAME, MKL
 #.
 Boost, currently 1.59 as a minimum; note that bleeding edge Boost often requires bleeding edge compilers, so be careful here
 #.
 MPI, most of the code requires at least MPI-3 compliance, MPICH 3.4 has been tested